 “Most everything that you want is just outside your comfort zone.” — Jack Canfield

 One of the interesting people I met this year is Jack Canfield.

-I didn’t realize who he was until somebody mentioned Chicken Soup for the Soul.
-I later realized he’s also the author of The Power of Focus: What the Worlds Greatest Achievers Know about The Secret of Financial Freedom and Success, which I’ve had on my bookshelf for years.
+I later realized Jack Canfield is also the author of The Power of Focus: What the Worlds Greatest Achievers Know about The Secret of Financial Freedom and Success, which I’ve had on my bookshelf for years.

-It turns out Jack is a top success coach and the author of many successful books, including The Success Principles(TM): How to Get from Where You Are to Where You Want to Be.
+It turns out Jack is a top success coach and the author of many successful books, including The Success Principles: How to Get from Where You Are to Where You Want to Be.

 Since I didn’t connect the dots on who he was, I didn’t really have any expectations going in.
 All I was planning on doing was making the most of the session.

 Here are my favorite points from the talk: